Rigalin/blacklist/README.md

 ### Notes
 - If an author goes by multiple aliases then use their most commonly known one, support for multiple names will be added later.
+- Spaces in plugin names should be replaced with an underscore when creating the `yml` file.

 [Plugin Blacklist]: http://samczsun.com/warning.html